The London Lucumi Choir was formed in November 2006 by Martha Galarraga and Daniela Rosselson De Armas with the help of percussionist Dave Pattman.

 DANIELA ROSSELSON DE ARMAS: Founder member MD /lead vocals /arranger

 Daniela comes from a musical family and was classically trained.
 She studied West African percussion in the early 1980’s with Isaac Tagoe from Ghana and then she went to study music in the 1980’s in Cuba and fell in love with the variety and wealth of music on the island.
 This prompted her to form her first Salsa band in 1989 Salsa Y Aché.
 She has been a musician and singer, writer, and composer on the Cuban Music Scene for over twenty years and was also a dancer.
 Sue Steward in her book “ Salsa: Musical Heartbeat of Latin America” sites her as the first Salsa dance teacher in England in 1989.
 Daniela’s involvement as an initiate of the religion Santeria inspired her to hold song for the Orisha workshops with Martha Galarraga.
 Her knowledge has come from studying with Martha and whilst singing in ceremonies in Cuba.
+In 2010 she spent time in Matanzas learning with Dolores Herrera, Israel Berriel, Maikel Guzmuri Rodriguez; Oscarito Rodriguez Pedroso of the Cabildo Arara Sabalu.
+She also spent time with Galves and the Cajon Siete Potencias, studying songs from the tradition of Espiritismo of which she also is a practitioner.
 She gains a lot of pleasure from teaching the choir and licking them into shape; is passionate about working out harmonies and also teaches people who think they can’t sing.

 JIM LE MESSURIER: